shishixuezi/spatialGAT/README.md

 ### About Data
 - OD data

-The OD data used in the paper comes from SoftBank, and we are not allowed to open them to the public.
+The OD data used in the paper come from SoftBank Group Corporation, and we are not allowed to open them to the public.
 Currently, we provide a sample file to indicate the format of OD volumes.
-Now we are preparing synthetic data in the same scope using PseudoPFlow data.
+Now we are preparing synthetic data in the same scope using [**PseudoPFlow**](https://onlinelibrary.wiley.com/doi/pdf/10.1111/mice.13285) data.
 Once it is finished, we will update them in this repository.

 - Region attributes